-S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") has assigned a municipal bond rating of "AA" (stable outlook) to this issue of the Bonds with the understanding that, upon delivery of the Bonds, a municipal bond insurance policy ensuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company ("BAM").
-Moody's Investors Service, Inc. ("Moody's") has assigned an underlying rating of "A1" to the Bonds.
-An explanation of the ratings may be obtained from S&P and Moody's.
-See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance" and "MUNICIPAL BOND INSURANCE."
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") has assigned a municipal bond rating of "AA" (stable outlook) to the issue of Bonds with the understanding that upon delivery of the Bonds, a Policy ensuring the timely payment of the principal of and interest on the Bonds will be issued by Assured Guaranty Municipal Corp.
+S&P has also assigned an underlying rating of "A" to the Bonds.
+An explanation of the ratings may be obtained from S&P. See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance" and "MUNICIPAL BOND INSURANCE."

-There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P or Moody's, if in their judgment, circumstances so warrant.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P if in their judgment, circumstances so warrant.
 Any such revisions or withdrawal of the ratings may have an adverse effect on the market price of the Bonds.